aifinlab/Spider-Sense/README.md

 This work was supported by the **AIFin Lab** and the **QuantaAlpha**.
 ### About AIFin Lab
 Initiated by Professor Liwen Zhang from Shanghai University of Finance and Economics (SUFE), **AIFin Lab** is deeply rooted in the interdisciplinary fields of **AI + Finance, Statistics, and Data Science**.
 The team brings together cutting-edge scholars from top institutions such as SUFE, FDU, SEU, CMU, and CUHK.
 We are dedicated to building a comprehensive "full-link" system covering data, models, benchmarks, and intelligent prompting.
-We are actively looking for talented students (UG/Master/PhD) and researchers worldwide who are passionate about AI Agent security and financial intelligence to join **AIFinLab**!
+We are actively looking for talented students (UG/Master/PhD) and researchers worldwide who are passionate about AI Agent security and financial intelligence to join **AIFin Lab**!

 If you are interested in contributing to this project or exploring research collaborations, please send your CV/introduction to:
 📩 **[aifinlab.sufe@gmail.com](mailto:aifinlab.sufe@gmail.com)**